theCocoonStudio/react-three-resize-helper/README.md

 1. **ref** | React Ref | Required

 A ref to an `Object3D` or other three.js 3D component. `useResizeHelper` uses this object's z-coordinate to calculate the visible width and height at the object's position.
 These numbers are returned by the hook.
-You can use properties in `options` to change properties of this object.
+You can use properties in `options` to change properties of this object responsivley.

 2. **camera** | THREE.PerspectiveCamera | Required